colah/ByronTrialNotes/day9.md

 * Defense lists cases on severability:
   * Justice Casey Hill: M. N. M
-  * Brampton of the Ontatrio Court of appeal, 2001
+  * Brampton of the Ontario Court of appeal, 2001
   * Justice Furgeson
-    * Jacobson, 2003 or 2004? (refered to in Hill)
+    * Jacobson, 2003 or 2004? (referred to in Hill)
     * Chung [corrected alter to Lee]

 * Judge: Could you give authorities for the warrant not issuing...